 - conducting surveys and research, including inviting you to participate therein

-- enabling you to make payments through gov.pay
+- enabling you to make payments, for example of your registration fees

 - quality assurance of training and education courses and providers

-How we process data related to your CPD Records
+How we process personal data related to your CPD records

-Your CPD records may be assessed as part of processing the renewal of your registration.
-We will use the information you provide in your records to make sure you have carried out appropriate CPD.
+Your CPD records may be assessed in the course of processing the renewal of your registration.
+We will use the information you provide in your records to make sure that you have carried out appropriate CPD.

-We could take action, which may include imposing conditions on your registration or removing you from the register, if:
+We could take action, which may include removing you from the register, if (any of the following):

-We use reviewers, which may include third party reviewers, to assess your CPD submissions and information.
+We use assessors, which may include third party assessors, to review your CPD submissions.
 They will access the information through a secure portal and will only see records they are allocated to review.
 They do not see the identity of the person who submitted the record.